ghaffarian/progex/README.md

 PROGEX reads program source code files as input, and is able to generate various graphical program representations and export them into well-known file formats for graphs; such as [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) and [JSON](https://en.wikipedia.org/wiki/JSON).

-The development of PROGEX is done using the [Netbeans IDE](https://netbeans.org/), hence the structure of this repository is a Netbeans IDE project.
+The structure of this repository is a Maven project.
-If you are interested in contributing to this project, you can easily get up and running using Netbeans.
+If you are interested in contributing to this project, you can easily get up and running using your favorite Java IDE and Maven.

 This is an internal project by members of our lab from [Amirkabir University of Technology](http://aut.ac.ir/), as a sub-project of the PhD thesis of [Seyed Mohammad Ghaffarian](http://linkedin.com/in/smghaffarian).